 Lebanon has complained to the United Nations Security Council following Wednesday's (2 August) raid into Southern Lebanon by an Israeli Commando unit.

-Lebanon has complained to the United Nations Security Council following Wednesday's (2 August) raid into Southern Lebanon by an Israeli Commando unit.
+Background: Lebanon has complained to the United Nations Security Council following Wednesday's (2 August) raid into Southern Lebanon by an Israeli Commando unit.
 Eight people died in the raid.
 The American State Department has said it regrets the incident pointing out that such attacks make the achievement of peace and stability in the area all the more difficult.

 SYNOPSIS: The Israeli commando force penetrated about fifteen kilometres (nine miles) into an area of Southern Lebanon which is a traditional base for Palestinian guerrillas.
 Although the UN denies it, the Israelis claim their unit slipped through an area controlled by the United Nations Peacekeeping Forces (UNIFIL) to reach the targets.
 Israel has been especially critical of the effectiveness of the UNIFIL troops recently, saying the give unwitting protection to the forces of the Palestine Liberation Organisation (PLO) operating in Southern Lebanon.